 Multi Award Winning Dining in the heart of Limerick City

 The Limerick Strand Hotel offers a truly special dining experience overlooking the magnificent River Shannon.

 Our menu reflects a passion for high quality locally grown produce.
-We partner with local farms & dairies where ever possible to source the finest fresh ingredients which allows us to take pride in our unique menu.
+We partner with local farms & dairies wherever possible to source the finest fresh ingredients which allows us to take pride in our unique menu.

-Our celebrated executive chef Tom Flavin wants to offer guests a pure taste of the Wild Atlantic Way and works extra hard to get there supporting local artisan producers along the way hence offering a dining destination that has the heartbeat of Limerick city.
-It is difficult to put into words the dedication, passion & enthusiasm that exudes from Chef Tom, a Failte Ireland Food Champion.
+Our executive chef & team want to offer guests a pure taste of the Wild Atlantic Way and works extra hard to get there supporting local artisan producers along the way hence offering a dining destination that has the heartbeat of Limerick city.
+It is difficult to put into words the dedication, passion & enthusiasm that exudes from our Executive Chef.
 The food speaks for itself, an ethos of championing local producers where possible features through all our various menus.
-The exceptionally good value food at the Limerick Strand Hotel celebrates Ireland’s world class food and drink offering allowing you to really Taste The Place
+The exceptionally good value food at the Limerick Strand Hotel celebrates Ireland’s world class food and drink offering allowing you to really Taste the Place.

 Enjoy a movie on the 40-inch flatscreen TV, complimentary high speed Wi-Fi within the comfort of your room.

-Relxax in the 20-metre swimming pool at Energize Health Club.
-Savour award winning breakfast in the morning .
+Relax in the 20-metre swimming pool at Energize Health Club.
+Savour award winning breakfast in the morning.

 Limerick is the gateway to the Wild Atlantic Way, but not as congested as Ireland’s other major routes and cities so getting around is easy to navigate and you will definitely discover an isolated beach or two on your travels.